persephonesoft/webcerberus-helm/README.md

 See the explanation of the parameters in the file `webcerberus-helm\charts\webcerberus\values.yaml`

-## Installing Wencerberus in local environment
+## Installing Wencerberus in a local environment

 For development, testing or experimental purposes, Webcerberus application can be installed locally.
 As a local environment can be used the [Minikube](https://kubernetes.io/docs/home/) or [Docker Desktop](https://www.docker.com/products/docker-desktop/) (for Windows or MacOS only) tools that facilitate running a single-node Kubernetes cluster on a local machine.